-- Ontario is Canada’s second largest province, covering more than 1 million square kilometres (415,000 square miles) – an area larger than France and Spain combined.
+- Ontario is Canada’s second largest province (after Quebec, but also after the territories of Nunavut and Northwest Territories), covering more than 1 million square kilometres (415,000 square miles) – an area larger than France and Spain combined.

 - Manitoulin Island in Georgian Bay is the world’s largest freshwater island, covering 2,766 square kilometres (1,068 square miles)